oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 Turn on Extended Many-To-One Associations
 -----------------------------------------

-Under term `Extended Many-To-One Associations` we mean resources like `Attachment`, `Comment` or `Note`.
-Each element of such resource can be assigned to another resource like `User`, `Account`, `Contact`, etc. The relation itself between them is represented by [Many-To-One Unidirectional association](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/association-mapping.html#many-to-one-unidirectional).

-For more detail about such association, please refer to [Configure many-to-one associations](../../EntityExtendBundle/Resources/doc/associations.md#configure-many-to-one-associations)
+For detail what are extended associations, please refer to [Associations](../../../EntityExtendBundle/Resources/doc/associations.md) topic.

-So, depending on current entity configuration state, each association resource (e.g. attachment) can be assigned to one of the couple of resources (e.g. user, account, contact) that supports such associations.
-And by calling the same method `getTarget` from the attachment side (source) it will return target entity like `user` or `account` or `contact` (depending to which the particular attachment is attached to).
+Depending on current entity configuration, each association resource (e.g. attachment) can be assigned to one of the couple of resources (e.g. user, account, contact) that supports such associations.

+### Owning side of an association

-By default, the API engine will not automatically enable possibility to retrieve targets of such associations.
-But this behaviour can be achieved via configuration in `api.yml` files, for instance:
+By default, there is no possibility to retrieve targets of such associations.
+But this behaviour can be enabled via configuration in `Resources/config/oro/api.yml`, for instance:

 ```yaml
 api: